Labelled well-quasi-order for permutation classes: Introduction

-When identifying permutations with their plots, it is clear that the permutation containment order respects all eight symmetries of the plane.
-Of these symmetries, three are particularly important to this work: the \emph{group-theoretic inverse}, $\pi^{-1}$, which is obtained by reflecting the plot of $\pi$ about the line $y=x$; the \emph{reverse complement}, $\pi^{\text{rc}}$, obtained by reflecting the plot of $\pi$ about the line $y=-x$ (and then shifting); and the symmetry obtained by composing these two, $(\pi^{\text{rc}})^{-1}$.
-Note these symmetries do not affect the corresponding inversion graphs: for all permutations $\pi$, we have
+When identifying permutations with their plots, it is clear that the permutation containment order respects all eight symmetries of the square shown in Figure~\ref{fig-symmetries-square-perms}.
+Of these symmetries, three are particularly important to this work: the \emph{group-theoretic inverse}, $\pi^{-1}$, obtained by reflecting the plot of~$\pi$ about the line $y=x$; the \emph{reverse complement}, $\pi^{\text{rc}}$, obtained by reflecting the plot of~$\pi$ about the line $y=-x$ (and then shifting); and the symmetry obtained by composing these two, $(\pi^{\text{rc}})^{-1}$.
+Note these symmetries do not affect the corresponding inversion graphs: for all permutations~$\pi$, we have

 Complete graphs are inversion graphs because $K_k\cong G_{k\cdots 21}$.
-Indeed, $k\cdots 21$ is the only permutation whose inversion graph is (isomorphic to) $K_k$, so every clique in $G_\pi$ arises from a decreasing subsequence of $\pi$.
-By symmetry, $12\cdots \ell$ is the only permutation whose inversion graph has no edges, so every independent set in $G_\pi$ arises from an increasing subsequence of $\pi$.
+Indeed, $k\cdots 21$ is the only permutation whose inversion graph is (isomorphic to) $K_k$, so every clique in $G_\pi$ arises from a decreasing subsequence of~$\pi$.
+By symmetry, $12\cdots \ell$ is the only permutation whose inversion graph has no edges, so every independent set in $G_\pi$ arises from an increasing subsequence of~$\pi$.
 Of course, not every graph is the inversion graph of a permutation.
-For example, cycles of length five or more never appear in inversion graphs.
+For example, induced cycles of length five or more never appear in inversion graphs.

 \begin{proposition} For all $k\ge 5$, the cycle $C_k$ is not an induced subgraph of any inversion graph. \end{proposition} \begin{proof} Suppose to the contrary that some cycle $C_k$ for $k\ge 5$ were contained as an induced subgraph in the inversion graph $G_\pi$.
-Let $i_1$ denote the least label of a vertex contained in this copy of $C_k$.
-Label the other vertices of this cycle $i_2,\dots,i_k$ so that
+Let $\pi(i_1)$ denote the leftmost entry of~$\pi$ that corresponds to a vertex in this copy of $C_k$.
+Let the indices of~$\pi$ that correspond to the other vertices of this cycle be $i_2,\dots,i_k$, so that \( i_1\sim i_2\sim \cdots\sim i_k\sim i_1 \) in $G_\pi$.